w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 {{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}.
 This resulted in the system favoring careful consideration of very few proposals instead of broad consideration of many.

-OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile to increase the number of collective decisions the system can make at any given time.
+Polkadot OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile to increase the number of collective decisions the system can make at any given time.

-The following content is focused on what the new OpenGov version brings to the governance on
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with previous governance versions.
-We recommend learning about [Governance v1](./learn-governance.md) to better understand the need for and the direction of OpenGov.
+The following content is focused on what the new Polkadot OpenGov version brings to the governance on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with previous governance versions.
+We recommend learning about [Governance v1](./learn-governance.md) to better understand the need for and the direction of Polkadot OpenGov.

 ## Summary